Bright and colorful Dessert Fruit Pizza with a sugar cookie crust, cream cheese frosting, and a citrus glaze. A potluck showstopper!

 I used a 12-inch circular pizza pan for mine (<< affiliate link) and this recipe is based on that.
 But I’ve heard of people doubling the crust to fit a rectangular 12×17-inch cookie sheet and as long as the thickness is the same, the bake time should be similar.

+Can you make fruit pizza the day before?
 You can prepare the sugar cookie crust and cream cheese topping up to 1 day in advance.
 Keep the cooked and cooled crust at room temperature, covered tightly.
 Keep the cream cheese topping in the refrigerator, covered tightly, and then allow it to soften slightly at room temperature for easier spreading.
 Frost, assemble your fruit, and glaze the day of serving and keep chilled until ready to serve.

 Make this before summer ends and serve it if you have friends or family over.
 They will love it, not only for the fantastic sweet taste, but the gorgeous presentation.
 Also?
 It’s fun to make and you can vary it every single time!